 Adding a tray of plants would take an entire afternoon.
 And, despite my efforts, few would thrive or perhaps even survive.

 And how could they?
-A healthy garden is all about healthy soil—some combination of sand, silt, and clay.
+A healthy garden is all about healthy soil—some combination of sand, silt, clay, and organic matter.
 Not clay-clay-clay.
 And a place for all the life-givers including microbes, worms, and much more, to do their thing.

 Perhaps your soil is not this bad, but it’s a safe bet that most of us have soil conditions that could use some improvement and ongoing amendments.